 - You forward that email, with attachment, to the individual who needs it.
 Now a copy of that attachment is in your outbox and in the person’s inbox.

 - Let’s assume you are super diligent and delete those 3 copies; guess what, the digitized records still reside on the email server.
 Plus, you don’t know what the receiving person has done with that attachment.
 Printed it?
 Forwarded it?
 That one sensitive document quickly turns into multiple unsecured copies.

 - Same with the physical files.
 Copies are provided to the requesting person but then what?
 What happens to those copies?
 Do they sit in an unlocked file drawer in the manager’s desk?

 The reality is these records should never leave your possession.
 Period.
 Digitally or physically.
 And you should have a complete audit of who has viewed them, and when.
 And, you should be able to restrict access to view only, so no extra copies are made or forwarded.

 No doubt you already have technology solutions that deliver one or more specialized functions.
 HRIS, Talent Management, Onboarding, and possibly Review and Succession planning.
 These HR technologies all serve a purpose but they have created information silos for organizations.
 It is hard to integrate them into a single comprehensive view of an employee.
 You need to log into each system and remember how each works.
-You are on a scavenger hunt to gather up a comprehensive view of an employee.
+You are on a scavenger hunt to gather up a comprehensive view of employee files.

 Over the last few years there has been an increase in companies adopting onboarding or recruiting software.
 Forrester’s 2011 Research revealed that 74% of companies surveyed had 4 or more systems in addition to their HRIS.
 Some software ‘suites’ claim they have HR document management but attaching a document to an employee record one document at a time is not helpful.
 Real HR document management goes beyond simple attachments.
 Remember, the underlying theme is compliance, not just some place to put things.